MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 The following settings are recommended:

 - **Conference mode** to **On**
-  - This will be the only option available for call queues after June 2025
+  - Conference mode will be the only option available for Call queues after June 2025
 - **Routing method** to **Round robin** or **Longest idle**
 - **Presence-based routing** to **On**
 - **Agent alert time:** to a minimum of **20 seconds**